More KV Van Information

 is only to be used for same-day and weekend cancellations.

-Why do you have a deadline of three full business days?
+Why do you have a deadline of two full business days?

 How do I know when you are going to cancel transportation due to bad weather?